 Refrain from questioning, blaming, or advising your child during this time.
 They want someone to listen.

 Ex.
-Your child says “I don’t like my teacher, he always keeps me in at recess”, do you not say things like “That’s because you never pass your homework in on time.”
-You don’t want your child to feel upset and blamed during this time.
-Plus, when given the chance you would be surprised how well kid’s can problem solve on their own if you listen and give them a chance.
+Your child says “I don’t like my teacher, he always keeps me in at recess”, do not say things like “That’s because you never pass your homework in on time.”
+You don’t want your child to feel upset and blamed or they may not want to open up to you again.
+Plus, when given the chance you would be surprised how well kids can problem solve on their own if you listen and give them a chance.

 2. Acknowledge With Words